Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Interconnects for Distributing Non-Zeros and Reducing Partial Outputs

 \subsection{Optimization Opportunities}

-\textit{i) Low-cost flexible interconnects for accommodating spatial reuse opportunities, dynamic communication requirements, and varying levels of sparsity and precision:} Sparse tensors of different layers exhibit varying levels of reuse (Fig. \ref{fig::analysis-data-reuse-sparse}), which is affected by sizes of tensors, the functionality of the layer (e.g., stride, separable execution), batch size, and sparsity of tensors.
-The communication mechanism needs to leverage such reuse by supporting various multicast and unicast patterns \cite{kwon2017rethinking, chen2019eyeriss}.
-Moreover, depending on the load balancing and inter-PE synchronization employed, distribution of unique chunks of sparse data to PEs, inter-PE communication for accumulating sparse tensors, and writing the outputs back from PEs to shared memory can be done asynchronously and concurrently.
-This requires the interconnect switches to support dynamic communication (including low-cost logic for priority and congestion management).
-Furthermore, communication among distance PEs may be required (e.g., for store-and-forward or exchange of outputs during sparse computations).
-Finally, depending on the sparsity and precision of tensors, the bit-width of the metadata and NZ value can differ significantly.
-Communication of varying numbers of data and metadata can be facilitated by designing the configurable interconnect buses and their interfacing with PEs and memory.
-For instance, in EyerissV2 \cite{chen2019eyeriss}, a 24-bit bus can supply PEs either three 8b uncompressed values or 8b NZs and 4b metadata.
-Thus, various configurable interconnect topologies should be explored for effectively serving such communication requirements with varying reuse, dynamicity, and bit-width of the NZ data and metadata.
-When execution of target models necessitate supporting a wide range of communication patterns and bit-width, FPGAs can be leveraged for designing accelerators with tailored interconnect topologies.
+\textit{i) Low-cost flexible interconnects for accommodating spatial reuse opportunities, dynamic communication requirements, various sparsity, and different precision:} Variations in data reuse (Fig. \ref{fig::analysis-data-reuse-sparse}) are caused by the tensor size, functionality (e.g., stride, separable convolution), batch size, and sparsity of tensors.
+The communication mechanism needs to leverage available reuse by supporting various multicast and unicast patterns \cite{kwon2017rethinking, chen2019eyeriss}.
+Moreover, the distribution, inter-PE communication, and collection of the outputs can be done \emph{asynchronously} and \emph{concurrently}.
+These require the interconnect switches to support \emph{dynamic} management (priority arbitration and congestion) at low cost.
+Furthermore, communication among distant PEs may be required (e.g., for store-and-forward or exchanging outputs during sparse computations).
+Finally, depending on sparsity and precision, the bit-width of the metadata and NZ value can differ significantly.
+Communicating different sizes of data and metadata can be facilitated by configurable interconnect buses and their interfacing with PEs and memory.
+For instance, in EyerissV2 \cite{chen2019eyeriss}, a 24-bit bus can supply PEs either three 8b uncompressed values or two pairs of 8b NZ and 4b metadata.
+Thus, configurable interconnect topologies should be explored for effectively serving various communication requirements.
+FPGAs can also be leveraged for designing accelerators with tailored interconnects.